HBLiB/h-netShot/README.md

 queryCommands.py = The commands you want to perform and the name it will be saved as, Dictonary

-sendQuery.py = Run the commands
+sendQuery.py = Run the show commands defined in queryCommands.py

+sendEdit.py = Run configuration commands defined in editCommands.py

 defaultsLookup.py = Functions to use in lookup.py

-lookup.py = Lookup captured data
+lookup.py = Lookup captured data (Soon)